 WORK CONTEXT / BACKGROUND :

-WVV’s Area Development Programs focus within one administrative district of a province which usually populated by ethnic minority people with very high rates of poverty.
+WVV’s APs usually focus within one administrative district of a province which populated by ethnic minority people with high rates of poverty.

-A uniqueness of WVV’s ADP approach and structure is that all ADP team members are based at the district where the ADP is located, which enables them to work closely with government partners and communities on a daily basis.
+A uniqueness of WVV’s Development Program Approach (DPA) is that AP team members are based at district level where the AP is located, which enables them to work closely with government partners and communities on a daily basis.

 PURPOSE OF POSITION :